Gorgonops

 Gorgonops (from Γοργών 'Gorgon' and ὤψ 'eye, face', literally 'Gorgon eye' or 'Gorgon face') is an extinct genus of gorgonopsian therapsid, of which it is the type genus.
-Gorgonops lived during the Late Permian (Wuchiapingian), about 260–254 million years ago in what is now South Africa.
+Gorgonops lived during the Late Permian (Wuchiapingian), about 260–254 Ma in what is now South Africa and Tanzania.'

+Gorgonopsians were an extinct clade of carnivorous therapsids that first appeared either during the Middle or (Early) Permian.
+They were the first group of therapsids to evolve saber-like canines.
+They were subordinate to dinocephalians and basal therocephalians during the Middle Permian, with the exception of the Phorcyidae, which were the top predators of their localities.
+Gorgonops would appear in the fossil record shortly after the primary phase of the Capitanian mass extinction.

+Classification

 History of discovery

 The holotype of the type species, Gorgonops torvus, was one of the first therapsids discovered.
 It was described by Richard Owen, who also coined the name "Dinosauria" on the basis of the first known dinosaur fossils.
 G. torvus was also used as the type for the family Gorgonopsidae, which was described by Richard Lydekker in 1890.
 Five years later, in 1895, Harry Govier Seeley used this genus to establish the larger clade of Gorgonopsia.
 In later years, a large number of further species and genera were designated, though many of these were later determined to be synonyms.

-Gorgonops is known from the Tropidostoma and most of the Cistecephalus Assemblage Zones.
+Gorgonops is known from the Endothiodon and most of the Cistecephalus Assemblage Zones.